MaciejPadula/DeploymentCenter/README.md

 API application should be placed in the same subnet with cluster that you would like to connect to.

 ## Setup connection process
-1. When you enter application first time you willbe informed about lack of cluster configuration.
+1. When you enter application first time, you will be informed about lack of cluster configuration.

 ![image](https://github.com/user-attachments/assets/55d32743-4543-4fde-8156-6b703fe0052f)